3 Mistakes Dentists make when Starting their First Practice

 A lot of new dentists forget that they’re a business and how competitive the dental sector can be.
 But with all the options out there, you’ll have to learn how to differentiate your product offering if you want to be able to compete in the marketplace.

-For instance, you could feature things like painless dentistry, offer more flexible opening hours, special support to patients dealing with dental anxiety, or focus on offering affordable services.
+For example, one pair of Calgary orthodontists focuses on offering highly personalized care to all their customers.
+Others brand themselves as offering painless dentistry, more flexible hours, special support to patients dealing with dental anxiety, or more affordable services.
 Whatever it is, make sure that it is part of your branding and marketing material, so you can stand a chance of separating yourself from the hundreds of other clinics out there.

 Not Referring Patients to a Specialist when Needed